 As a way to remove barriers to affordable housing, the City has provided a variety of support, including \$162,000 invested by the Redevelopment Commission in the Hawks Arts & Enterprises property for demolition and cleanup, which was renovated by Lacasa to provide 33 units of affordable housing, and a tax phase-in and a grant of \$100,000 for a project which rehabilitated two deteriorating rooming houses to create 28 apartments affordable for low- and moderate-income persons.
-In program year 2007, the City also provided a five-year \$500,000 loan to Lacasa, extended for another five years in August 2012, and again in January 2017, to be used in Lacasa's Revolving Real Estate Development Fund.
+In program year 2007, the City also provided a fifteen-year \$500,000 loan to Lacasa, which was used in Lacasa's Revolving Real Estate Development Fund.
 The fund was established with the intent to acquire, rehabilitate and return to homeownership vacant investment properties.
 Within neighborhoods, residents often cite vacant and dilapidated properties as a major concern, and this fund seeks to address the worst of these problem properties.
 Potential homebuyers have access to Lacasa's homeownership and financial fitness classes, and funding through Lacasa's affordable housing loan pool would be available to those who qualify.